-To protect the TSF as well as user data and TSF data from unauthorized modification the TOE provides a mechanism that requires each user to be successfully identified and authenticated before allowing any other actions on behalf of that user.
+356 To protect the TSF as well as User Data and TSF data from unauthorized modification the TOE provides a mechanism that requires each user to be successfully identified and authenticated before allowing any other actions on behalf of that user.
 This functionality includes the identification and authentication of users who receive data from the Gateway as well as the identification and authentication of CLS located in HAN and Meters located in LMN.

-The Gateway provides different kinds of identification and authentication mechanisms that depend on the user role and the used interfaces.
+361 The Gateway provides different kinds of identification and authentication mechanisms that depend on the

+362 user role and the used interfaces.
 Most of the mechanisms require the usage of certificates.
+If the Gateway

-Only consumers are able to decide whether they use certificates or username and password for identification and authentication.
+Administrator permits it in the Processing Profiles, the Consumers are able to decide whether they use

+364 certificates or username and password for identification and authentication.